Yu Yu Hakusho the Movie: Poltergeist Report: Plot

 The story begins in the Spirit World, where the River Styx is overflowing, due to a tsunami.
-AKoenma gives a mysterious item to Botan, and tells her to give it to Yusuke Urameshi, but Botan gets hurt badly and hides it instead.
+Koenma gives a mysterious item to Botan, and tells her to give it to Yusuke Urameshi, but Botan gets hurt badly and hides it instead.
 The storm was apparently caused by the forces of the Netherworld, which was banished into cold space ages ago by Lord Enma.
 Upon finding the wounded Botan and her friend Hinageshi, Yusuke has them taken to Genkai's temple where their friendly allies Kurama and Hiei join.
 To restore balance in the now flooded Spirit World and with Hinegashi's guidance, Yusuke and the others must track down five spots on Earth that contain a large amount of spiritual energy.
-In the following days, Yusuke's group faces Yakumo and their Three Sacred Demons who easily overpower them.
-Yakumo's group manage to seal the Spirit World and kidnaps Botan, wounding Genkai and their friends.

 However, their mission is thwarted when the ruler of the Netherworld, Yakumo and his three demon gods decide to use the same energy to restore their place on Earth.
 The race begins to save the Spirit World, and now the Human World as well.
+Yakumo's group manage to seal the Spirit World and kidnaps Botan, wounding Genkai and their friends.
 Yusuke, Kuwabara, Kurama, Hiei and Hinageshi travel towards Yakumo's group to restore the balance.

-A beserker Kurama kills the Demon posing as his old friend Kuronue while Hiei tricks Raiko into brainwashing him only to reveal he is in control of himself and kills him.
-With Kuwabara having defeated the other Demon Majari, the group makes it to Yakumo's area.
-Yusuke faces Yakumo but he is overpowered.
+A beserk Kurama kills the Demon posing as his old friend Kuronue, while Hiei tricks Raiko into brainwashing him only to reveal he is in control of himself and kills him.
+With Kuwabara having defeated the third Demon Majari, the group makes it to Yakumo.
+Yusuke faces Yakumo but is overpowered.
 As a result, Yusuke tries to take Botan's sealed item to increase his powers but loses control.
 Kuwabara, Kurama and Hiei join Yusuke to assist him to control the Demon Energy.
 Thanks to them, Yusuke manages to shoot a Reigun projectile that takes down Yakumo.
 Yakumo survives but Yusuke attacks him again with the Reigun, seemingly killing him in the process.
 In the aftermath, Hinageshi and the fighters find Botan has recovered.